What are Diamond Sponges made of and can I recycle them?Updated 16 days ago

 Coating

-Silica-alumina abrasive film bonded onto the foam.
+Silica alumina abrasive film bonded onto the foam.
 This is the gritty surface that grinds through hard water stains, soap scum, and baked-on residue where softer sponges give up.

-Can I recycle Koh Diamond Sponges?
+Can I recycle Diamond Sponges?

 ⚠ Not kerbside recyclable